PufferFinance/PufferPool/docs/PufferPool.md

 function depositETH() external payable returns (uint256)
 ```

 This function allows the caller to send ETH to the `PufferPool` contract, minting pufETH in return.
-This function is also called whenever ETH is sent to the `PufferPool` contract, triggered via the `receive()` function.

 *Effects*:
 * Mints new pufETH and sends it to the caller